haseeb-cb/fundamentals-of-gis/Practicals/Crashcourse.md

 	Your selection now includes all the areas under 5 square kilometers in this layer, with selected objects shown in **yellow in on the map** and **blue on the attribute table**.
 	Alternative expressions include:
  -  "Area_km2" = 5, select the features the area of which is exactly 5 square meters
  - "Area_km2" > 2 AND "Area_km2" < 5, select the features the area of which is between 2 and 5 square kilometers

 	5. Close the *Select by expression* window and deselect all the features by clicking *Deselect all*

-8. **Next, we’re going to create and calculate another field into the Helsinki_small_areas attribute table using the HSL_Helsinki_stops point data.** First open the *attribute table* of HSL_Helsinki_stops to familiarize yourself with its contents.
+ - **Next, we’re going to create and calculate another field into the Helsinki_small_areas attribute table using the HSL_Helsinki_stops point data.** First open the *attribute table* of HSL_Helsinki_stops to familiarize yourself with its contents.
 The Boardings column depicts the amount of boardings on stops in Helsinki on average per day.
 We will calculate and visualize the public transit passenger numbers per area for every Helsinki small area.

 	1. Check if the *Processing Toolbox* is active in the top right of the main QGIS window, if not open it by selecting *Processing* > *Toolbox* from the top of the window
 	2. Type “Join attributes by location” into the search bar.
 Select the one that has (Summary) after it.
-	3.
+	3. The parameter window for the algorithm opens and here you have to specify what the algorithm does and with what data
+	4. Set the follow values:
+	-

 <!--stackedit_data:
 eyJkaXNjdXNzaW9ucyI6eyI2UjU5YmNzcnVMSFhIMkE4Ijp7In
 N0YXJ0Ijo3OCwiZW5kIjo4OSwidGV4dCI6IkNvdmVyIGltYWdl